F33RNI/Liberty-X/README.md

 -----------

 ## Logotype
-Liberty-X logo was designed by Frey Hertz (Pavel Neshumov)
+Liberty-X logo was designed by Fern Lane

 -----------